Turkmenistan president awards Cadillac to officials

 In more frequent cases, however, the president reprimands or even sacks any official who has failed to accomplish set tasks or objectives.

 Much of Turkmenistan's population is still impoverished.
-It has been unable to benefit fully from its gas and oil deposits because of an absence of export routes and a dispute between the Caspian Sea littoral states over the legal status of offshore oil.'Swiftness of a racehorse'
+It has been unable to benefit fully from its gas and oil deposits because of an absence of export routes and a dispute between the Caspian Sea littoral states over the legal status of offshore oil.

 The car was given to officials in Lebap province for a grain harvest of more than 350,000 tonnes.